sunsetsonwheels/updater.py/README.md

 **Dependencies**

-1. Git for Windows/Linux/Mac: download at https://git-scm.com/
+- Git for Windows/Linux/Mac: download at https://git-scm.com/

-2. GitPython: install at terminal with `pip3 install GitPython`
+- GitPython: install at terminal with `pip3 install -U GitPython`

+- PyYAML: install at terminal with `pip3 install -U PyYaml`

 **How to use**